The physical principle wherein a diner’s choice of entree will remain uncertain until the moment the waiter asks them what they’d like to eat.

 It starts so simply.

-And with that, I take my first soft steps into the labyrinth.
+And with that, I hurl into into the labyrinth.
+With that, I go quite mad.

 Am I the Andrew who orders chicken?
-Or am I the Andrew who orders fish?
+Or the Andrew who orders fish?

-I sit in this silence and dither – chicken or fish, chicken or fish – and all the while, my dining companions chat happily.
+I dither in silence – chicken or fish, chicken or fish – while my dining companions continue on in time.
+They raise their wine glasses.
+Toast to life and spacetime.

 A whiff of oblivion curls through the air.

 No!
-No, there will be other meals.
-I have ordered before.
+No, I have ordered before.
 I have eaten.
-I shall eat one day, again.
+I shall eat once more.

 Nothing to be done.

-The universe cracks and rolls over my eyes like a stone.
+The universe has cracked.
+Time rolls over my eyes like a stone.

 Where is the waiter?
 Where is the waiter?
-Only the waiter can save me.
+Only the waiter can pull me from this oblivion.
+WAITIER.
+WAITER.
+WHERE IS THE WAITER.

-And then, like a gasp, like an icy whisper in my ear, I realize the horrible truth.
+And then, like a gasp, I realize the horrible truth.

 The waiter is me.